In the past 6 years, well over 2700 students have joined my Create A Profitable Online Store course. But I want to be straight up with you.

 Within a few weeks, they quickly become discouraged by their lack of sales and they start doubting themselves.
 Was this the right decision?
 Did I just waste all of my time on a shop that generates no income?

 Meanwhile, it’s only been a couple of weeks and they haven’t really done anything proactive to build traffic to their website.

-Note to all new business owners: The launch of your website is just the beginning!
+Note to all new business owners: The launch of your product is just the beginning!

-After you’ve launched your online store is when the real work begins.
+After you launch is when the real work begins.
 And often times you will either have to spend money to acquire traffic or do some legwork to get customers in the door.
 The legwork is the key.